mamcer/usignalr-raspberry/README.md

 Except the server all are web applications, they could be hosted in the same raspberry pi but where hosted in a Windows Server 2012.
 Only the server application ran in the raspberry pi.
 This application never left the POC status and for example doesn't have a Datastore in that context the angular application gets the data from a `songs.json` file.

 The server is configured to use mpg321 as the mp3 player and amixer to change the volume.

+## Branches

+In the `original-version` branch you will find the almost untouched original version of this application (originally it was divided in three different solutions).

+The `master` branch contains a reviewed version of the application with some little refactor included.